Steve Pickton

 Steve Pickton a.k.a.
 Stasis is an English electronic-techno musician, record producer and sound engineer.
 He started with a release on B12 Records under his Stasis moniker.
-After that, he released quite a number of 12"es and albums on several labels as Stasis, Paul W. Teebrooke, Phenomyna and The Otherworld Collective.
+After that, he released quite a number of 12-inch records and albums on several labels as Stasis, Paul W. Teebrooke, Phenomyna and The Otherworld Collective.
 His latest alias is Soul 223.

-Steve Pickton's music is characterized by a very dreamy, melodic, melancholic and yet powerful, driving, energetic sound, combining Detroit-influenced beat patterns and basslines with beautiful string sounds.
+Steve Pickton's music is characterized by a dreamy, melodic, melancholic, yet powerful and energetic sound, combining Detroit-influenced beat patterns and basslines with beautiful string sounds.

-Beside his solo work, he also collaborates with Mark Broom and Dave Hill as Kapé I'llmusier or Ted Howler Rhythm Combo.
+Besides his solo work, he also collaborates with Mark Broom and Dave Hill as Kapé I'llmusier or Ted Howler Rhythm Combo.

 He also set up a label called Otherworld.